microsoft/pxt/docs/blog/arcade/game-jam-2.md

 ![Arcade One Room Game Jam banner](/static/blog/arcade/game-jam/game-jam-2.gif)

 Over the last few weeks you may have seen us posting about the MakeCode Arcade One Room Game Jam on Twitter, or talking about it on our livestreams.
-Well, submissions are in and we've been delighted and amazed by the creativity and craft on display in these games!
+A huge thank you to everyone who entered; we've been delighted and amazed by the creativity and craft on display in these games!
 Participants were asked to make a game that takes place in "one room", using exactly one tilemap.
 Here are some of our favorites from the jam:

 ### NineCarpets by phillowcompiler
 [![NineCarpets](/static/blog/arcade/game-jam/one-room/ninecarpets.png)](https://arcade.makecode.com/81707-47949-81798-72867)